muccc/luftschleuse2/README.md

 See http://wiki.muc.ccc.de/luftschleuse2:overview for more details about this system.

-See http://wiki.muc.ccc.de/luftschleuse2:simulation if you want to simulate a luftschleuse2 szstem.
+See http://wiki.muc.ccc.de/luftschleuse2:simulation if you want to simulate a luftschleuse2 system.